0xcadams/interview-api/README.md

 You're going to have these if you're not careful.
 Once word spreads you use an open-source project and let developers write whatever they want, someone will come in with a pre-baked solution and ace the challenge.

-Providing an original, randomized alteration to the instructions is key.
+Providing an original, randomized alteration to your instructions is key.
 Some examples of good guidelines are (please _do not_ use these):

 > Interviewer: Please write an API (in any language) which consumes the _interview-api_ Docker container and gracefully handles any upstream intermittent failures.